 The Board typically engages and pays a fee to a third-party consultant to assist in identifying and evaluating potential director nominees.
-Most recently, the Board engaged the services of Taylor Meyer Associates in connection with the nomination and appointment of Helen W. Cornell to the Board.

 While the Company does not have a formal policy regarding diversity among our directors, the Board believes that diversity in the broadest sense is good business, and it seeks talented people with diverse backgrounds, skills, and perspectives who can work together to lead the Company to long-term success.